ARautio/common-components-post/packages/css-sass/README.md

 ## Usage

-First install required packages and then run the development server
+First install required packages and then run the development server:

 > npm install
 > npm run dev

+Tests can be run with:

+> npm run test